sivann/simpleban/README.md

 python3 simpleban.py
 ```

-Each newline will produce a valid event, check if it gets banned.
+Each time you press newline, a new bannable event will be produced.
+Press enter fast enough to get a ban until ban_until_ts.